Rarewolf626/gpx/wp-content/plugins/onesignal-free-web-push-notifications/readme.txt

 == Installation ==

 1. Install OneSignal from the WordPress.org plugin directory or by uploading the OneSignal plugin folder to your wp-content/plugins directory.
-2. Active the OneSignal plugin from your WordPress settings dashboard.
+2. Activate the OneSignal plugin from your WordPress settings dashboard.
 3. Follow the instructions on the Setup page.

 == Screenshots ==

-1. Notifications on Chrome, Safari, and Firefox.
+1. Notifications on Chrome, Safari, Firefox, Opera, and more.
 2. Our detailed setup instructions to get you started.
 3. Our configuration main configuration setup page.
 4. Our OneSignal dashboard users page, where you can see your subscribed users.